 ANNUAL OPEN JAM

 Reneé LaSalle is a Savannah Media Personality with a love for all things non-profit and fun.
 She’s been part of our promotions and publicity for years and considers it an honor to be on the A-Town Get Down Team.

-Listed below are our just a taste of some of our art workshops and artport shuffle artists for 2017.
+Listed below are just a taste of some of our art workshops and artport shuffle artists for 2018.

 Digital Artists will be sharing skills in Digital Art and Design, sponsored by Adobe.